TimeWarpEngineering/timewarp-architecture/Source/TimeWarp.Architecture.Template/templates/TimeWarp.Architecture/Documentation/Developer/HowToGuides/HowToWrite_BFF_API_Contracts.md

 > Note: Sometimes Features are grouped and there could be another layer.
 > Example: `namespace TimeWarp.Features.Accounting.ChartOfAccounts`

-This organization helps in logically grouping vertical slice of items across the projects of the solution.
+This organization helps in logically grouping vertical slices of functionality across the projects of the solution.

 #### Public Sealed Partial Class

 Each API contract is encapsulated in a `public sealed partial class`, named according to its primary function within the system.
 This class acts as a container for all components related to a specific API operation.
 Naming follows typical CRUD operation prefixes such as Get, Create, Delete, Update, reflecting the action the API endpoint will perform:

 \```csharp
-public sealed partial class GetSecurityRole // Example for a "Get" operation
+public sealed partial class GetUsers // Example for a "Get" operation
 \```

 #### Nested Classes